CommunityDragon/Docs/binfile.md

 ## Other nested types

-Containers, arrays and maps are nested types for which all elements are sequenced and have the same type (provided in the header).
+Containers, options and maps are nested types for which all elements are sequenced and have the same type (provided in the header).

-### Containers
+### Container

 | Pos | Size  | Format | Description                            |
 | ---:| -----:| ------ | -------------------------------------- |